QmrHsm/YoloV2-Project/README.md

 # YoloV2-Project
-This project is mandotary to get certificate for AI Object Detection &amp; Localization Fundamentals from Krenovetor.
+This my project which mandotary to get certificate for AI Object Detection &amp; Localization Fundamentals from Krenovetor.